edgedb/edgedb-python/docs/api/asyncio_con.rst

     .. describe:: async with c:

-        start and commit/rollback the transaction or savepoint block automatically when entering and exiting the code inside the context manager block.
+        Start and commit/rollback the transaction or savepoint block automatically when entering and exiting the code inside the context manager block.